What is UV?

 - Initialize git thus putting your directory under revision control with git (replaces git init)

-- Creates and empty README.md file for you to update
+- Create an empty README.md file for you to update

-- Creates a generic pyproject.toml file (replaces/augments requirements.txt) (Note: for existing repositories you can actually build the dependenies using your existing requirements.txt file)
+- Create a generic pyproject.toml file (replaces/augments requirements.txt) (Note: for existing repositories you can actually build the dependenies using your existing requirements.txt file)

-- Creates a sample main.py for quick tests
+- Create a sample main.py for initial scaffolding

-- Creates a hidden .python-version which sets the default Python version
+- Create a hidden .python-version which sets the default Python version

 Directory after executing uv init